PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-05-05-prestashop-core-weekly-week-17-18.markdown

  * In PR 2554, contributor PrestaEdit added a new Mail hook, named `actionGetExtraMailTemplateVars`.
 Comment if you think "`actionMailSendTemplatesVariablesPrepareAfter`" would be a better name!
  * In PR 2905, core dev julienboudreau introduced a much improved invoice template!
 The template is now split into multiple sub-templates (which can be overridden), there is a new zone for legal free text (along with the `displayInvoiceLegalFreeText` hook), and made it much better looking!
 Also, the options for images in PDF moved from Preferences > orders to Orders > Invoices and Orders > credit slips.
 Let us know what you think of it!
  * In PR 2900, core dev jeromenadaud introduced a new check, to display a warning if the server uses a PHP version below 5.4.
+ * In PR 2967, core dev Shudrum removed the order\_changed.html/.txt e-mail template, and replaced it with the new `actionOrderEdited` hook.
+This follows [PR 13](https://github.com/PrestaShop/mailalerts/pull/13) on the `mailalerts` module, which introduces two new mails: return\_slip and order\_changed.
+Explore those changes!

 ## Code changes